tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     (The code includes some sample content for some fictitious user endpoints called `/users/{userid}` and `/user`.)

-    You could simply paste in a valid OpenAPI spec into the Code editor.
-Actually, you can work directly in the Code or the Form editor &mdash; both edits will bidirectionally sync.
+    You could simply paste in a valid OpenAPI spec into the Code view, and it would populate the Form view.
 But presumably you don't already have an OpenAPI spec to paste into the code &mdash; this is why you're using the editor, to build out the specification document.

 7. You can seamlessly switch between Form and Code views.
 Try adding a word in the Form view, switch to the Code view and find it, then remove it from the Code view and see how it updates in the Form view.
 Here's a short video clip showing this: